Competition is steep, but don't get discouraged.

 The Independent reports that more than 6.5 million jobs could be lost, equating to a quarter of the UK's total jobs market, with accommodation, food services, wholesale, retail, vehicle repair, transport, storage, and administrative and support services worst affected.
 A survey in The Guardian anticipates the gloomiest outlook for UK jobs in almost three decades, and the BBC highlights a record fall in vacancies between March and May.
 As the furlough scheme, supporting nearly 9 million workers, is phased out, businesses are expected to announce more redundancies.

 Unless you're extremely lucky, you're unlikely to walk straight into a new role in a crowded jobs market.
-You're in this for the long haul, so decide on your job-search strategy and give it the time and commitment it deserves.
-Don't get disheartened if you're not immediately successful, as you'll need those reserves of confidence and energy to shine in interviews.
+You're in this for the long haul, so decide on your job-searching strategy and give it the time and commitment it deserves.
+Don't get disheartened if you're not immediately successful, as you'll need those reserves of confidence and energy to shine in job interviews.

 Focus on presentation